yuto-ishida/freemarket_sample_47a/README.md

 - belongs_to :shipping_style
 - belongs_to :date_of_shipment
 - belongs_to :credit
+- belongs_to :buyer
+- belongs_to :user, through: :buyers
+- belongs_to :item_size
 - has_many :messages, :dependent => :destroy
 - has_many :points
 - has_many :evaluations
 - has_many :likes, :dependent => :destroy
-- belongs_to :buyer
-- belongs_to :user, through: :buyers

 ## Informationsテーブル
 |Column|Type|Options|